How Long Is Rehab? 5 Factors That Determine Your Treatment Timeline

 A: Chronic consumption of pornography can lead to neurobiological changes similar to those observed in substance addictions.
 These changes may include altered brain structure and function, affecting areas related to reward, motivation, and decision-making.
 Such alterations can reinforce compulsive viewing behaviors and diminish sensitivity to natural rewards.

-Q: How to Treat Pornography Addiction?
+Q: How to treat pornography addiction?

 A: Effective treatment approaches for pornography addiction often involve: